Prashant-ksy/Transfer-Learning-using-options-in-RL/README.md

 ---

-## Experiment 2 — Transfer to a New Four-Rooms Layout (Hybrid Agent-Space Skill)
+## Experiment 2 — Transfer to a New Environment with changed dynamics

 ### Objective
-Test whether a portable skill learned in a **11×5 environment** can transfer to a full **Four-Rooms** environment with different geometry.
+Evaluate whether a hybrid eigen-skill (learned in an earlier environment with a different door and wall configuration) can be transferred to a **new environment with different geometry**, door placement, and dynamics.

+This experiment tests **geometry shift**, **agent-space mapping shift**, and **manual option termination**.

 ### Method
-- Learn SR in *agent-space*
-- Learn a portable eigen-policy
+- Load a portable hybrid eigen-skill (`hybrid_portable_skill.npy`)
-- Transfer the policy to a new Four-Rooms map
+- Reconstruct the old agent-space mapping from the original environment
+- Construct the NEW environment:
+  - Grid size: **18×13**
+  - Vertical wall at `x = 9`
+  - Door at `(9, 3)`
+  - Start at `(1, 3)`
+  - Goal at `(13, 3)`
+- Wrap the skill into an `AgentSpaceOption` with:
+  - Manual termination at `(dx, dy) = (2, 0)` (two steps past the door)
-- Train:
+- Train two agents:
-  - Baseline Q-learner
-  - High-level agent with transferred option
+  1. **Baseline Q-learning** (scratch)
+  2. **Transferred hybrid skill + Q-learning** (SMDP)

 ### Results
-- Transferred option provides a **jumpstart boost**
-- Temporary backlash occurs while learning when to use the option
-- Final performance is significantly better than baseline
+- The transferred agent shows a **clear jumpstart** (far fewer steps early on)
+- A brief **backlash / instability phase** occurs due to mismatched geometry
+- After adaptation, the transferred agent **outperforms the scratch agent** and learns to invoke the option primarily for wall-crossing.

 ### Interpretation
-Agent-space encoding enables **geometry-invariant skills**, improving transfer performance.
+- The hybrid skill retains **directional knowledge** about moving through a door
+- Because the door location, wall geometry, and agent-space coordinates differ, the skill is **useful but imperfect** when transferred
+- The high-level controller learns when to invoke the option properly
+  → causing the initial fluctuations before stabilizing

+### Key Takeaway
+Hybrid agent-space skills **generalize across different room shapes** and
+enable faster learning, but require a brief adaptation period.

 ---